×

 We asked digital nomads and expats how they chose their neighborhood and found a place to live.
 They answered:

 "One of the best ways to find a place to live in Uruguay is to use online resources such as websites and classifieds.
 Websites such as Uruguay Real Estate, Uruguay Rentals, and Uruguay Property Listings are great resources for finding rental properties in Uruguay.
 Additionally, classifieds such as Craigslist Uruguay and OLX Uruguay are great for finding both rental and purchase properties.
 Additionally, it is also possible to find a place to live in Uruguay by networking with locals and expats in the country.
-Joining expat groups and forums, attending local events, and asking around can be a great way to find a place to live in Uruguay," remarked one foreigner who made the move to Uruguay.
+Joining expat groups and forums, attending local events, and asking around can be a great way to find a place to live in Uruguay," said one expat who made the move to Uruguay.

 "We searched Punta del Este from one side to the other.
 We decided that we wanted to live in Punta for 6 months a year or longer and that meant a house versus an apartment since many of the apartment buildings are unoccupied 8 months of the year.
 We also decided that we would build a house as opposed to finding one.
 We wanted bigger rooms, more bathrooms and fewer bedrooms than is conventional.
-The difference being that we were not looking to rent the house," explained one person living in Punta del Este, Uruguay.
+The difference being that we were not looking to rent the house," explained one foreigner living in Punta del Este, Uruguay.

 What do I need to know before moving to Uruguay?